Pedagogical models and approaches

 Challenge-based learning (CBL)

-• Professional identity is strengthened
+• Professional identity is strengthened.

-• Self-management and competence management are strengthened
+• Self-management and competence management are enhanced.

-• Teamwork/learning skills develop
+• Teamwork/learning skills develop.

-• The sense of relevance is strengthened
+• Sense of relevance is reinforced.

-• Systemic intelligence is evolving
+• Systemic intelligence evolves.

-In the role of team coach:
+Role of the team coach:

-• Build trust through empathy
+• Build trust through empathy.

-• Ensuring feedback between learners
+• Ensure feedback between learners.

-• Emphasis on purpose and goal
+• Emphasise purpose and goals.

 Dikilitaş, K., Marshall, T. & Shahverdi, M. (2025).
 A Practical Guide to Understanding and Implementing Challenge-Based Learning (Open Access Book)